juanca/blog/README.md

 A presentational component is known as **stateless** or **pure** because it is derived entirely from the `props` passed into it.
 Given the simplicity of this data flow, it is guaranteed that all other UI components will be unaffected by the inclusion of a presentational component.
-A presentational component is known as **functional** because it does not have any side effects and it always returns the same HTML markup given a set of props.
+A presentational component is known as **functional** because it does not have any side effects and it always returns the same DOM markup given a set of props.

 Let's consider a text field component with two basic requirements: